Building and Planning

 "The minimum building floor height (distance from the ground to the bottom of the floor bearer) of any new structure constructed in the Alpha Town Area must be 300mm above the levels determined by the 1990 historic event as described in the Alpha Town Flood Mitigation Report compiled by Connell Wagner in clauses 10.2.3 and 10.2.4 as equivalent to the 1990 information available and any structure, including any associated works, must not in any way redirect flood waters.".

-The Flood Mitigation Study relevant to each town can be accessed via Council’s Publications and Documents webpage.
+The Flood Mitigation Study relevant to each town can be accessed at this link.

 New Barcaldine Region Planning Scheme